Crohn's disease: Intestines

 The intestines, especially the colon and terminal ileum, are the areas of the body affected most commonly.
 Abdominal pain is a common initial symptom of Crohn's disease, especially in the lower right abdomen.
 Flatulence, bloating, and abdominal distension are additional symptoms and may also add to the intestinal discomfort.
-Pain is often accompanied by non-bloody diarrhea, however in some cases the diarrhea can be bloody.
+Pain is often accompanied by non-bloody diarrhea; however, in some cases, the diarrhea can be bloody.
 Inflammation in different areas of the intestinal tract can affect the quality of the feces.
 Ileitis typically results in large-volume, watery feces, while colitis may result in a smaller volume of feces of greater frequency.
 Fecal consistency may range from solid to watery.
 In severe cases, an individual may have more than 20 bowel movements per day, and may need to awaken at night to defecate.
 Visible bleeding in the feces is less common in Crohn's disease than in ulcerative colitis, but is not unusual.
 Bloody bowel movements are usually intermittent, and may be bright red, dark maroon, or even black in color.
 The color of bloody stool depends on the location of the bleed.
 In severe Crohn's colitis, bleeding may be copious.

 Stomach and esophagus

 The stomach is rarely the sole or predominant site of Crohn's disease.
 To date, there are only a few documented case reports of adults with isolated gastric Crohn's disease and no reports in the pediatric population.
-Isolated stomach involvement is very unusual presentation accounting for less than 0.07% of all gastrointestinal Crohn's disease.
+Isolated stomach involvement is a very unusual presentation accounting for less than 0.07% of all gastrointestinal Crohn's disease.
 However, the esophagus and stomach are increasingly understood to be affected in people with intestinal Crohn's disease.
 Recent studies suggest upper GI involvement occurs in 13-16% of cases, typically presenting after distal symptoms.
 Upper gastrointestinal symptoms may include difficulty swallowing (dysphagia), painful swallowing (odynophagia), upper abdominal pain, and vomiting.